 House Exchange started life as a local mutual exchange database for housing tenants in and around Norwich.
-101 approached Circle with the idea of making it a national system and the joint venture was formed.
+101 approached Clarion with the idea of making it a national system and the joint venture was formed.
 At the time the only similar system was a government sponsored project which unwieldy and unloved.
 Today the system is directly supported by around 200 landlords whose tenants use the system free of charge together with thousands of tenants from other landlords who pay a small fee.

 The system is very firmly in the public sector, in 2010 House Exchange were part of a group brought together by the department of Communities and Local Government to discuss how competitive systems could work together to improve the opportunities for tenants to find a mutual exchange and to move from a paid service to a 'payment by results,' service.
 101 and House Exchange have supplied technical solutions that have been adopted in both cases.